hurricanemark/es6-node-express-template/README.md

 npm install --save @babel/core @babel/cli @babel/preset-env nodemon rimraf

 Adding transpile script
 Before babel starts converting code, we need to tell it which parts of the code to translate.
 Note that there are a lots of configuration available, because babel can convert a lot of JS Syntaxes for every different kinds of purpose.
-Luckily we don’t need to think about that because there’s an available default for that.
+Luckily we donï¿½t need to think about that because thereï¿½s an available default for that.
 We are using default config called as preset-env (the one we installed earlier) in our package.json file to tell Babel in which format we are transpiling the code.

 Inside your package.json file, create a "babel" object and put this setting.